SafQadi/Multicopter_Project/README.md

 # Multicopter_Project

-In this project I am uisng an STM32F3 chip placed on SPRACINGF3 flight controller to controll a multicopter - Quadcopter.
+In this project I am uisng an STM32F3 chip placed on SPRACINGF3 flight controller (FC) for a Quadcopter.
 The code is built from scratch in C and C++.
-Timers are set to decode the reciever data and generate the PWM signals for the speed controlles of the motors.
+The Microcontroller timers are set to decode the reciever data and generate the PWM signals for the speed controlles of the motors.
 A PID unit controlles the reaction of the copter in two different modes: gyro and level mode.
 <br />
 <br />

 ## Gyro/Accelerometer
 An MPU6050 Gyro/accelerometer chip is placed on the SPRACINGF3 board.
-The communication between gyro/accelerometer and the STM32F3 is achieved through an I2C.
+The communication between gyro/accelerometer and the STM32F3 Microcontroller is achieved through an I2C bus.
 <br />
 <br />